rudolfix/platform-frontend/docs/react-guidelines.md

 - functional components should always be of a type `React.SFC<IProps>` not `()=>..`
 - prefer destructing props object if there are not so many props (< 5) `({ onClick, className }) => ...` instead of `(props) => ...`
+- for complex component behavior, prefer to use `recompose` utils, than class components

 ## Class components:

+- prefer recompose, use only if unavoidable
 - avoid constructors: \* use class field declarations to set initial state, bind functions etc

 ```javascript